pol-valero/openrover-robotic-platform/README.md

 - Camera and webserver module: It has a RaspberryPi Zero 2W development board that is inside the head of the rover and that is able to use a camera, as well as generating a WiFi and hosting a web dashboard

 ![Alt text](images/openrover_modules.png)

+### Remarks
+This repository contains the code and documentation of all the modules.
+However, the codebase is actually distributed across different repositories:

+- The folder ``camera_and_webserver_module/raspberrypi_code/`` contains the [openrover-web-dashboard](https://github.com/pol-valero/openrover-web-dashboard.git) repository.

+- The folder ``central_rover_module/arduino_mega_code/`` contains the [openrover-central-controller](https://github.com/pol-valero/openrover-central-controller) repository.

+- The folder ``remote_control_and_touchscreen_module/arduino_nano_code/`` contains the [openrover-rc-transmitter](https://github.com/pol-valero/openrover-rc-transmitter) repository.

+- The folder ``remote_control_and_touchscreen_module/esp32s3_code/`` contains the [openrover-rc-touchscreen](https://github.com/pol-valero/openrover-rc-touchscreen.git) repository.

+- The folder ``remote_control_and_touchscreen_module/touchscreen_ui_design_squareline/`` contains the [openrover-touchscreen-ui-design](https://github.com/pol-valero/openrover-touchscreen-ui-design.git) repository.

+"Git subtrees" were used to link these independent repositories to folders inside this central [openrover-robotic-platform](https://github.com/pol-valero/openrover-robotic-platform) repository.

 ## Expected build time